This post by Cari Dugan is shared here with her permission.

 Shocked?
 You shouldn’t be.

 This isn’t a new problem.
 It is an horrific , and troubling age-old one.
 Sexual abuse is rampant.
 And it often happens under our very noses, in our own homes.
 Yes.
 In our own homes.
 Behind closed doors, under comfy blankets, and under the pine tree in the backyard.
-While your children sleep.
+Maybe while your child is asleep.

 Yet, it is often ignored simply by our ignorance and naivety .
 How often have we seen a heart-wrenching case like the Duggars and say, “Not me.
 Not my children.
 Not my family.
 “So we close our laptops, shut off the tv, and go on with our own lives thinking, “Thank God I don’t have to face that kind of horror in my four walls.”
 And breathe a sigh of relief.